jpaulm/drawfbp/README.md

 Release History
 ---
-**Warning:** There was a problem in v2.19.1 and v2.19.2, with connecting non-Process blocks to other blocks - this has been corrected in v2.19.3.
+**Warning:** There was a problem in v2.19.1 and v2.19.2, with connecting non-Process blocks to other blocks - this has been corrected in v2.19.4.

-Latest release is v2.19.4: the jar file (which includes the `math.geom2d` and `JavaHelp` jar files) - `drawfbp-2.19.4.jar` - can be obtained from the Releases folder, from `build/libs`, or from Maven - if you click on the Maven shield below to obtain DrawFBP, select `download` and `jar`.
+Latest release is v2.19.4: the jar file (which includes the `math.geom2d` and `JavaHelp` jar files) - `drawfbp-2.19.4.jar` - can be obtained from the Releases folder, from `build/libs`, or from Maven.
+If you click on the Maven shield below to obtain DrawFBP, select `download` and `jar`.

 Releases v2.19.1 and v2.19.2 have been retired.
 However Maven still contains these releases - please move to v2.19.4 (see above).